An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Theoretical Baseline

-In this case, all degrees of freedom (DoFs) in the domain are global in nature, in contrast to being local to each cell.
+In this case, all degrees of freedom (DoFs) in the domain are global, in contrast to being local to each cell.
 However, each basis function associated with a given degree of freedom has compact support and is thus only non-zero within the direct vicinity.
-The resulting linear system hence remains sparse, but has considerably fewer DoFs than an equivalent discretisation produced by a DG method.
+The resulting linear system hence remains sparse but has considerably fewer DoFs than an equivalent discretization produced by a DG method.

 One may obtain a CG method starting from the DGM by strongly coupling the degrees of freedom at cell interfaces.
 In other words, the previously discontinuous approximation must be made continuous.
 In terms of the weak form of a given problem, the numerical flux that has been introduced by partial integration has to vanish.
 This step is exactly taken in deriving weak forms for the CG scheme.
 The equivalent weak form of the advection equation given by Eq. \ref{eq:advection-weak-dgm} is then: Find $u \in V$ such that